Self-Guided Tours of Historic Alexandria

 Alexandria Historical Scavenger Hunt

-Welcome to the scavenger hunt of Old Town Alexandria!
-This two-to-three hour, twenty-block walk, meanders through Old Town with stops at some of the city’s oldest and most historic addresses.
+Alexandria Historical Scavenger Hunt is a 2-3 hour, 20-block walk that meanders through Old Town with stops at some of the city’s oldest and most historic addresses.
 Some stops require entrance to museums, so try to begin your scavenger hunt after 10:00, when they open.
 None of the clues require entering a museum that charges an admission fee.
-A numbers of stops are private residences; clues to these sites are found on exterior plaques and please be careful not to disturb the residents.
+A numbers of stops are private residences; clues to these sites are found on exterior plaques, so please be careful not to disturb the residents.

 African American Historic Sites: Self-Guided Tour

-This brochure will lead you to significant locations in Alexandria's African American history, including churches, schools and the site of the first Sit-down Strike.
+Two brochures will lead you to significant locations in Alexandria's African American history, including churches, schools and the site of the first Sit-down Strike.
+Many of these sites are listed on the National Register of Historic Places.

 Walking with Washington